Filing for Divorce in Arizona (Do’s and Don’ts)

 Consult with an Experienced Divorce and Custody Lawyer

-If you are considering getting a divorce, it is a good idea for you to consult with the experienced divorce lawyers at the Cantor Law Group before you tell your spouse.
+If you are considering getting a divorce, it is a good idea for you to consult with the experienced divorce lawyers at Cantor Law Group before you tell your spouse.
 The attorneys can offer guidance and help you to avoid making damaging mistakes.
 At your consultation appointment, bring the financial documents that you have gathered.
 Give your lawyer the name and contact information of your financial advisor.
 Your lawyer will also need your spouse’s contact information and the Social Security numbers of you, your spouse, and your children for the paperwork.

 Open your Own Bank Account and Credit Card Account